-Newtral (Spanish) Measure 25.2 Messen ger WhatsApp QRE 25.2.1 reduce t harmful chats that one time protection identified shared of when a uninto a privated by ioned in our baseline report, to help he spread of viral misinformation and content, we limit the number of at a message can be forwarded to at the We also have additional ons in place for content that has been do as misinformation on Facebook and directly in Messenger.
-For example, user shares content from their feed ivate chat, and that content has been a 3pfc, we continue to show the the content.
+Newtral (Spanish) Measure 25.2 Messenger WhatsApp QRE 25.2.1 As mentioned in our baseline report, to help reduce the spread of viral misinformation and harmful content, we limit the number of chats that a message can be forwarded to at one time.
+We also have additional protections in place for content that has been identified as misinformation on Facebook and shared directly in Messenger.
+For example, when a user shares content from their feed into a private chat, and that content has been rated by a 3pfc, we continue to show the label on the content.
 As mentioned in our baseline report, WhatsApp provides end-to-end encryption by default for all private messages and calls.
 In this context, we work to counter misinformation both by limiting virality on our platform, and by encouraging users to think about the messages that are forwarded to them.
 We do this by using: • Forwarding labels • Limits to messaging forwarding WhatsApp provides a simple way to double check messages that have been forwarded many times: using the "Search on web" tool.
 This tool helps our users find news results or other sources of information about content they have received.
 This feature works by allowing users to tap a link that enables them to upload the message via their browser.
 We continue to evolve our efforts and approaches to tackling misinformation on WhatsApp.
 This ongoing work is focused on making sure we have the most efficient surface impact and consistently improving reach of our partners.
 SLI 25.2.1 - use of select tools As mentioned in our baseline report, the introduction of the additional forwarding limits in April 2020 reduced virality immediately by 70%.
 When we introduced the new group chat forwarding limit in 2022, we saw a reduction of approximately 20% in the number of forwarded messages sent to groups on WhatsApp globally.
-Tools me across th entioned in QRE 25.2.1 are available ne EU.
+Tools mentioned in QRE 25.2.1 are available across the EU.
 Tools mentioned in QRE 25.2.1 are available across the EU.